agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

     _ : test₂ ≡ 42
     _ = refl

-Alternatively, you can enable the ``--no-qualified-instances`` flag to make Agda only consider instances from modules that have been opened (see :ref:`below<qualified-instances>` for more details).
+Alternatively, you can enable the :option:`--no-qualified-instances` flag to make Agda only consider instances from modules that have been opened (see :ref:`below<qualified-instances>` for more details).